passagemath/passagemath/src/doc/en/developer/packaging_sage_library.rst

   ...
   $ ls venv/var/lib/sage/wheels/sage*
   ...
-  sage_conf-10.0b2-py3-none-any.whl
+  passagemath_conf-10.5.45-py3-none-any.whl
   ...

 (You can also use ``./configure --enable-wheels`` to ensure that these wheels are always available and up to date.)

-Note in particular the wheel for **sage-conf**, which provides configuration variable settings and the connection to the non-Python packages installed in ``SAGE_LOCAL``.
+Note in particular the wheel for **passagemath-conf**, which provides configuration variable settings and the connection to the non-Python packages installed in ``SAGE_LOCAL``.